jdlee11/Portfolio/README.md

 - contact information
 - links to external sites
 - several examples of my work (thumbnails that link to live sites)
+- uses React as example of building HTML through JS

 ### Credits
-- Jess Scheuring (The Iron Yard) for project scaffolding
+- Jess Scheuring (The Iron Yard, github.com/nicerhugs) for the project scaffolding

 ### Progress Log